brian926/Calculator/README.md

 # Calculator
-This is a typical calculator that is completely built using CSS, HTML, and Javascript.
+This is a typical calculator that is completely built using CSS, HTML, and Javascript(Mostly JQuery).